idfyed/sample-node-app/README.md

 #### login

-The `login` object defines whar relying party configuration to use for authentication of users.
+The `login` object defines what relying party configuration to use for authentication of users.
 It contains two properties:

 ```json